opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 For more technical details, see the [RFC on redline testing](https://github.com/opensearch-project/opensearch-benchmark/issues/785#issue-2898221524).

-## How to run a workload in redline testing mode
+## Run a workload in redline testing mode

 Getting started with redline testing begins with creating a timed test procedure that defines the duration, target throughput, and number of clients.
 Once configured, you can run the benchmark with a single command—and optionally customize the maximum number of clients to match your cluster's capacity.